Puw242/SafeTraffic/README.md

 <div align="center">

 # SafeTraffic Decision Copilot: Adapting Large Language Models for Trustworthy Crash Risk Assessments and Policy Interventions

+🎉 Our paper has been accepted by Nature Communications!
+You can read it [here](https://www.nature.com/articles/s41467-025-64574-w#citeas).
 </div>

 ## Set up environment